GeorgeBPrice/DeepSeekR1-VSCode-Extension/README.md

 ## Known Issues

-- **Ask DeepSeek**: There is an issue where when using this 'right click' menu command, the request goes into the floating chat window, eve nif the sidebar chat is open.
+- **Ask DeepSeek**: There is an issue where when using this 'right click' menu command, the request goes into the floating chat window, even when the sidebar chat is open.
 - **Model Startup Time**: Larger models (especially self-hosted) can have warm-up delays, more a compute issue...

 <br/>